Visas and Health in Lebanon

 Vaccines and Safety in Lebanon

-• Compulsory vaccines and certificates: Only the Yellow Fever Vaccination Certificate is required for travelers from an endemic area and is highly recommended for all travelers.
-The HIV-negative certificate is required to obtain a residence permit.
+• Compulsory vaccinations and certificates: Only a yellow fever vaccination certificate is required for travelers coming from an endemic zone, and is strongly recommended for all travelers.
+An HIV-negative certificate is required to obtain a residence permit.
 Tests performed in Europe are accepted.

-• Recommended Vaccines and Certificates: Up-to-date on the vaccine schedule for typhoid, rabies, DTP, viral hepatitis A and B, measles for children
+• Recommended vaccinations and certificates: be up to date on the vaccination calendar for typhoid, rabies, DTP, viral hepatitis A and B, measles for children.

-• Local diseases: The risks associated with insects and animals include: arbovirose, rabies, hydatidosis, borreliosis or envenomation.
-Then there are the usual diseases that can be caught after ingesting pollutants or germs from poorly washed foods or contaminated beverages: tetanus, giardiasis, salmonellosis or amoebiasis.
+• Local diseases: risks linked to insects and animals include arbovirosis, rabies, hydatidosis, borreliosis and envenomation.
+Then there are the usual illnesses that can be caught after ingesting pollutants or germs from poorly washed food or contaminated drinks: tetanus, giardiasis, salmonellosis or amoebiasis.

 Security

 The risk of terrorist attacks remains high.
-Terrorists use car bombs, suicide bombings and rocket fire.
-Kidnappings and sequestrations can occur.
-Travel to the North, East and South of the country is formally discouraged by the Ministry of Foreign Affairs.
-You must remain informed of the situation of the country at all times on the website of the French Embassy in Beirut or on France Diplomacy.
+Terrorists use car bombs, suicide bombings and rocket attacks.
+Kidnapping and kidnapping can occur.
+Travel to the north, east and south of the country is formally advised against by the Ministry of Foreign Affairs.
+You should keep up to date with the situation in the country at all times on the website of the French Embassy in Beirut or on France Diplomatie.

 Health insurance in Lebanon

-Why take international health insurance when traveling or living in Lebanon?
-Simply because health spending quickly reaches very high amounts abroad.
-On the other hand, health insurance is compulsory in Lebanon in order to be covered in a public or private institution.
-In addition, the repatriation guarantee is an essential criterion.
-In the event of a serious accident it is sometimes necessary to carry out a medicalized repatriation to the nearest medical center or to the country of residence.
-Depending on where you are at the time of the accident, and depending on the medical prognosis, it may be necessary to charter a helicopter or a medicalized aircraft.
+Why take out international health insurance when traveling or living in Lebanon?
+Quite simply because healthcare costs can quickly reach very high levels abroad.
+In addition, health insurance is compulsory in Lebanon in order to receive treatment in a public or private establishment.
+Repatriation cover is also an essential criterion.
+In the event of a serious accident, medical repatriation to the nearest medical center or to the country of residence may be necessary.
+Depending on where you are at the time of the accident, and the medical prognosis, it may be necessary to charter a helicopter or medical aircraft.